m12edmon/FinalProject/README.md

 ## Scripts and code
 Ongoing updates to scripts and code will continue throughout this analysis.
-I am currently using six packages to conduct anlaysis of my project as seen below: library(dataRetrieval) library(tidyverse) library(cowplot) library(lubridate) library(readr) library(dplyr)
+I am currently using nine packages to conduct anlaysis of my project as seen below: library(dataRetrieval) library(tidyverse) library(cowplot) library(lubridate) library(viridis) library(readr) library(dplyr)
+library(agricolae)
+library(knitr)

 I will also be using previous lessons that were conducted in the Environmental Data Analytics 2020 GitHub Respository, and Hydrology Repository.

 ## Quality assurance/quality control
 I would check for outliers in data to make sure nothing was out of range.
 I would only consider fecal coliforms filter to 0.7 (cfu/100 ml) because that is the most consistent data collection method for this parameter.
 I will only consider surface water ways (not groundwater wells or other types of aquifers).
 I am also only considering areas where there are swine CAFOs in my deeper analysis.
-Counties that have a high fecal concentration that do not have any recorded industrial famring activity will be noted but not included in the deeper analysis.
+Counties that have a high fecal concentration that do not have any recorded industrial farming activity will be noted but not included in the deeper analysis.
+Finally I am only selecting data from 1970 to 2018.
+I chose this data frame because 19070 was the first recorded year to have a fecal sample condected all twelve months out of the year.